Synthesis of Winning Attacks on Communication Protocols using Supervisory Control Theory: Two Case Studies: Procedure for Synthesis of For-all Attacks on Communication Protocols

 Next, we construct $G_{other,a}$ in the same way as in~\cref{subsec:safety}.
-That is, we model $G_{other,a}$ as the parallel composition of the automata in $G_a$ which do not take part in $G_{lm}$.
-Note that if $G_{lm}$ is not given as a dedicated automaton and we derive $G_{lm}$ from $G_a$, then $G_{other,a}$ is empty.
+That is, we model $G_{other,a}$ as the parallel composition of the automata in $G_a$ which are not used to build $G_{nm}$, and ensure that all the states in $G_{other,a}$ are marked.
+Note that if $G_{nm}$ is not given as a dedicated automaton and we derive $G_{nm}$ from $G_a$, then $G_{other,a}$ is empty.

-Finally, we define $H_a = Trim(G_{other,a} \parallel G_{lm})$, to represent the specification for the attacker which leads the plant to deadlock or livelock states.
-As a result, the procedure to construct $H_a$ in the case of the liveness properties is as follows: \begin{enumerate} \item Check if $G_{nom}$ is trim.
-If not, then the system model is incorrect (as it violates the liveness property even if no attacker is present); terminate. \item If $G_{lm}$ is to be derived from $G_a$, verify that $G_a$ is not trim.
-If it is trim, then the attacker's actions in $G_{C,a}$ and/or $G_{N,a}$ cannot cause a violation of the liveness properties, so terminate. \\ Otherwise, construct a suitable $G_{lm}$ that captures the violation of the given liveness property. \item Construct $H_a = Trim(G_{other,a} \parallel G_{lm})$. $H_a$ should have at least one marked state and should be a trim automaton for the same reason as in~\cref{subsec:safety}. \end{enumerate}
+Finally, we define $H_a = Trim(G_{other,a} \parallel G_{nm})$, to represent the specification for the attacker which leads the plant to deadlock or livelock states.
+As a result, we introduce the algorithm to construct $H_a$ in the case of the nonblockingness properties in \cref{alg:attack-spec:liveness}.

+\begin{prop} Suppose that $G_{nom}$ is trim in \cref{alg:attack-spec:liveness}, that is, the given system model is correct in terms of the nonblockingness properties.
+If $Y_{a,m}$ on line 19 is empty, then no \textsc{For-all} attack exists and no \textsc{There-exists} attack exists.